 How do you motivate a team?

 One approach won't fit all when trying to motivate different team members.
-When asking this question, recruiters are looking for an understanding of how different personalities and working styles make up a team.
+When asking this question, recruiters seek an understanding of how different personalities and working styles make up a team.

-Give specific examples of how you get to know a team and how you assess each person's strengths.
-Explain how you use positive reinforcement and recognition to motivate employees and encourage them to achieve company goals.
+Give specific examples of how you get to know a team and assess each person's strengths.
+Explain how you use positive reinforcement and recognition to motivate and encourage employees to achieve company goals.

 Tell me about a time you dealt with a difficult employee.

-Use the STAR (situation, task, action, result) method to frame your example to make sure you deliver a comprehensive answer.
+Use the STAR (situation, task, action, result) method to frame your example to ensure you deliver a comprehensive answer.
 Don't just describe the problem.
-Instead, explain the action you took to resolve it and the impact this had on the employee and the wider team.
+Instead, explain your action to resolve it and its impact on the employee and the wider team.

-If you don't have much professional experience in this area, you could use an example of dealing with a difficult colleague in a part-time job or an underperforming team member on a sports team or in university group exercises.
+If you don't have much professional experience in this area, you could use an example of dealing with a difficult colleague in a part-time job or an underperforming team member on a sports team or university group exercise.

 How would your colleagues describe you?

-Don't be overly modest but be cautious of sounding arrogant.
+Don't be overly modest, but be cautious of sounding arrogant.
 Speak about your strengths.
 If you're a good listener, use an example to back this up.
-If you're supportive, tell the interviewer about a time when you helped a colleague.
-If you have positive quotes to use or compliments given to you from others, don't be afraid to use them.
+Tell the interviewer about a time you helped a colleague if you're supportive.
+If you have positive quotes to use or compliments given to you by others, don't be afraid to use them.

-If this is your first job straight out of university, use examples from your work experience, volunteering activities or weekend or summer jobs.
+If this is your first job straight out of university, use examples from your:

 Describe how you delegate tasks to team members.